Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Methodology

 \subsection{Hyperspectral Camera System \Alice{Jackson}}

-In Fig. \ref{fig:beast}, we show the hyperspectral camera sub-module, which consists of a pushbroom Headwall Nano-Hyperspec visible and near-infrared (VNIR) hyperspectral camera of $400-1000$nm $270$ bands with spectral resolution of $3$nm, and an Optotune Fast Steering MR-15-30-PS 15-mm motorized mirror.
+A hyperspectral camera system is used to measure the colorimetric leaf sensor's resonance as it provides a comparable resolution (2nm) to lab-based spectrometers.
+The hyperspectral camera sub-module consists of a pushbroom Headwall Nano-Hyperspec visible and near-infrared hyperspectral camera with a detection range of $400$-$1000$nm in $270$ bands and $3$nm spectral resolution, and an Optotune Fast Steering MR-15-30-PS $15$mm motorized mirror (see Fig.~\ref{fig:beast}).